wwrechard/pydlm/README.md

 simple_dlm.getMSE()
 ```

-We can decompose the time series to each of its components
+We can decompose the time series into each of its components

 ```python
 # Plot each component (attribute the time series to each component)